Skeleton-Army/Marrow/README.md

 ## 🛠️ Developing & Contributing

-If you're contributing to Marrow or developing a new feature, you can use the `dev-SNAPSHOT` version:
+If you're contributing to Marrow or developing a new feature, you can use the `dev-SNAPSHOT` version for testing:

 #### In `dependencies`: